 We gotta get out of this placeA song about life on the road.
 Frequently this will be about a young person running away from home, and seeking a better life somewhere else.
 Anywhere else.
 This often results from Small Town Boredom, and the belief that life on the road is more romantic.
 Related to the Somewhere Song, which is about a specific place where the grass is believed to be greener, and to the "I Want" Song.
-See also The Runaway and Walking the Earth.
-For the cinematic equivalent of this trope, see Road Movie.
+See also The Runaway, Walking the Earth, and Road Trip Plot.

 if it's the last thing we ever do